MetaMix: Meta-state Precision Searcher for Mixed-precision Activation Quantization: MetaMix – a Meta-State Precision Searcher

 Figure \ref{fig:metamix_flow_diagram} shows the overall training flow.
 Given a trained network, our proposed MetaMix determines per-layer bit-width of activations in the bit selection phase and fine-tunes network weights and step sizes in the weight training phase.

+Algorithm \ref{alg:metamix} shows the overall process of bit selection phase.
 The bit selection phase iteratively executes two steps: {\it bit-meta training} and {\it bit-search training}.
 The bit-meta training step trains network weights in a mixed-precision-aware manner.
 The bit-search training step learns the architectural parameters for per-layer bit-width probabilities on the fixed mixed-precision-aware weights learned in the bit-meta training step.
 In the weight training phase, using the per-layer bit-widths determined in the bit selection phase, we fine-tune the weights and step sizes for both weights and activations.

 Figure \ref{fig:metamix_flow_diagram} also shows that, given a network, we augment each layer with multiple branches, each for a specific bit-width, for the purpose of bit selection.\footnote{In the weight training phase, the original network architecture is utilized since only one of the branches is selected in the bit selection phase.} Figure \ref{fig:searchstrategy_block} illustrates the details of multi-branch block.
 We augment the quantizer into $B$ branches where $B$ is the number of available bit-widths.
 In the figure, we assume three bit-widths and thus obtain three branches for 8-bit, 4-bit and 3-bit.
 Each branch is also associated with an architectural parameter for the bit-width probability.
 Unlike the multi-branch quantizers, we do not duplicate but share weights across the branches.